syncfusion-content/uwp-docs/uwp/Scheduler/monthview.md

 ---
 layout: post
-title: Customize the Schedule MonthView in Syncfusion SfSchedule control for UWP
+title: Customize the MonthView in Syncfusion SfSchedule control for UWP
 description: Learn how to Customize the schedule MonthView, its appearance and appointments in SfSchedule control for UWP
 platform: uwp
 control: SfSchedule